Summer 2017 edition of Sphere

-- Currently there are many vaccines being worked on – we report on six that have reached the stage of being tested on people.
+- Currently there are many vaccines being worked on – Nigel Scott attended the BASHH doctors’ conference in Belfast and bring back reports the ones that have reached the stage of being tested on people.
 We give more detail on two of these vaccines which are currently being looked at as vaccines to treat genital herpes.
 But we warn readers that none of these herpes vaccines has reached the phase 3 stage.
 Only then can we start to hope that a it might reach patients (or their partners).

 - You can read comments from people who attended one of our “Moving On Days” – half the members who attended the the event in May are now in a relationship.